-Be respectful: disparaging, obscene, profane, vulgar, or threatening social media conduct is Inappropriate.

-The posting of illegal material may subject you to criminal and civil liability, in addition to disciplinary consequences in the workplace.

-Don't expect privacy.
-Your social media communications are publicly available.

-Comply with harassment and other policies.
-Employees may not use social media technology to engage in communications that would violate any other handbook policy, including, but not limited to, the workplace safety, discrimination, harassment and retaliation policy.
-Employees are directed not to disclose any confidential information, particularly pupil records related to behavior, academics, or special needs.

-Employees are discouraged from engaging in conversations on social media with students and parents/guardians.
+- Be respectful.
+Disparaging, obscene, profane, vulgar, or threatening social media conduct is inappropriate. - The posting of illegal material may subject you to criminal and civil liability, in addition to disciplinary consequences in the workplace. - Don't expect privacy.
+Your social media communications are publicly available. - Comply with harassment and other policies. - Employees may not use social media technology to engage in communications that would violate any other handbook policy, including, but not limited to, the workplace safety, discrimination, harassment, and retaliation policy. - Employees are directed not to disclose any confidential information, particularly pupil records related to behavior, academics, or special needs. - Employees who violate the electronic and social media policy may be subject to discipline, up to and including immediate termination of employment. - Employees are discouraged from engaging in conversations on social media with students and parents/guardians.

 When employees opt to conduct school business on their personal electronic devices, they are expected to follow these same expectations.
-Employees who violate the acceptable use and social media policies while conducting school business on their personal devices may be subject to the same disciplinary action as if they were using a school owned device.
+Employees who violate the acceptable use and social media policies in the course of conducting school business on their personal devices may be subject to the same disciplinary actions as if they were using a school owned device.